wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-jp.md

 <details>
 <summary>About booting MacOS 12 Monterey</summary>

 【Yes,we can boot it.】
 Whatever you want to upgrade your hackintosh from BigSur,or new-installing.

-Just edit config.plist,to add -lilubetaall at boot-args and disable "airportitlwm" and that two bluetooth kexts at kernel/add,
+Just edit config.plist,to add "-lilubetaall" at boot-args and disable "airportitlwm" and that two bluetooth kexts at kernel/add,
 and reset nvram.
 then OTA(install) it with apple's guide.